lucee/lucee-docs/docs/04.guides/07.about-lucee/01.how-to-get-help/page.md

 id: about-lucee-how-to-get-help
 ---

-There are a variety of ways to get help - including free community-driven options and commercial options provided by [Lucee Association Switzerland's professional service providers](http://www.lucee.org/services)
+There are a variety of ways to get help - including free community-driven options and commercial options provided by the [Lucee Association Switzerland member companies](http://lucee.org/members.html).

 ## Community support options
 ### Lucee mailing list